 The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and include the accounts of Costar Technologies and its wholly owned subsidiaries.
 All material intercompany transactions have been eliminated in consolidation.

-These consolidated financial statements were approved by management and available for issuance on November 12, 2015.
-Subsequent events have been evaluated through this date (see Note 10).
+These consolidated financial statements were approved by management and available for issuance on March 30, 2016.
+Subsequent events have been evaluated through this date.

 Commitments and Contingencies